Buyer note: confirm assumptions before quoting

 For buyers specifically searching aluminum casting supplier for automotive parts China, Bohua is relevant because the company matches the core commercial filters buyers usually use.

-Bohua profile for automotive sourcing
+Bohua profile for automotive supplier review

 - •Ningbo Bohua Mechanical Parts Co., Ltd.

-- •A356 / ZL114 gravity casting for 0.3-15 kg parts
+- •A356 / ZL114 gravity casting for structural and housing-style components where the drawing supports that route

 This matters because international buyers usually prefer a supplier that can support the full chain from quote to production release, not just raw casting.
+The RFQ still needs to define drawing revision, approval scope, annual volume, Incoterm, destination and required records before any supplier can be approved.

 Practical Shortlist Questions to Ask Before Tooling Award